hallard/LoLin32-Lite-Lora/README.md

-# ESP32 WeMos LoLin32-Lite Shield for HopeRF RFM95 RFM96 RFM98 or RN2483/RN2903 Lora Modules
+# ESP32 LoLin32 Lite Lora Shield for RFM95 or RN2483

 This shield is used to hold LoRa modules such as HopeRF [RFM95][4] or Mictrochip [RN2483][7] with WeMos ESP32 [LoLin32-Lite][22] boards it has the followong features:
 - I2C Pullups placement